Peter-Schorn/SpotifyAPI/README.md

     .store(in: &cancellables)
 ```

+The full documentation for all of the endpoints can be found [here][8].

 ### Authorizing with the Client Credentials Flow

 Create an instance of `SpotifyAPI` and assign an instance of `ClientCredentialsFlowManager` to the `authorizationManager` property: